 Brunch is from 10am-2pm on weekends, but usually lasts a little longer on Sunday.
 The menu is divided into categories like “sweet” (chocolate chip pancakes) and “savory” (jerk fried chicken & waffles) and can be washed down with $20 bottomless mimosas.

 The brunch on Saturdays and Sundays (from 9am-3pm) make the most of the in-house butcher shop, with dishes like the short rib hash and steakhouse scramble.
 Bottomless mimosa are $16.

 Dishes like the Farmer’s Toast with crushed avocado, radish, carrots, fennel, and grilled wheat bread are among the tastiest farm-to-table items you will find during any brunch.
-Stop by Sundays 10:30am-2:45pm and order the Green Goodness juice with kale, apple, fennel, cucumber, celery, lemon, and ginger... or booze it up with $20 bottomless mimosas or $25 bottomless bloody marys.
+Stop by on Saturdays and Sundays 10:30am-2:45pm and order the Green Goodness juice with kale, apple, fennel, cucumber, celery, lemon, and ginger... or booze it up with $20 bottomless mimosas or $25 bottomless bloody marys.

 Off the Strip

 Need something to wash down your Vienne schnitzel with poached eggs?
 The weekend brunch runs 10:30am-3pm on Saturdays and Sundays.
 Mix moscato with either strawberry pulp, mango punch, or peach juice for $8 a glass or $30 a bottle.
 Traditional mimosas are $5.